Discrete approximations for sums of m-dependent random variables: Applications

 \section{Applications}

 \textbf{1.
-Asymptotically sharp constant for the negative binomial approximation to 2-runs.} As already mentioned in above, the 2- runs statistic is one of the best investigated cases of sums of 1-dependent discrete random variables.
+Asymptotically sharp constant for the negative binomial approximation to 2-runs.} As already mentioned above, the 2- runs statistic is one of the best investigated cases of sums of 1-dependent discrete random variables.
 It is easy to check that the rate of accuracy in (\ref{BXNB}) is $O(pn^{-1/2})$.
-However, the constant 64.4 does not look particularly small.
+However, the constant 64.4 is not particularly small.
 Here, we shall show, that, on the other hand, \emph{asymptotically} sharp constant is small.
+Asymptotically sharp constant can be used heuristically to get the idea about the magnitude of constant in (\ref{NBV}).
 We shall consider 2-runs with edge effects, which we think to be more realistic case than $S^{*}$.
 Let $S_\xi=\xi_1+\xi_2+\dots+\xi_n$, where $\xi_i=\eta_i\eta_{i+1}$ and $\eta_i\sim Be(p)$, $(i=1,2,\dots,n+1)$ are independent Bernoulli variables.
 The sum $S^{*}$ differs from $S_\xi$ by the last summand only, which is equal to $\eta_n\eta_1$.
-For $S_\xi$ we have
+As shown in \citep{PeCe1}, for $S_\xi$ we have